swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

 This core set of functionality makes nonescapable optionals usable, but it does not yet enable the use of more advanced APIs.
-Eventually, we'd also like to use the standard `Optional.map` function (and similar higher-order functions) to operate on (or to return) nonescapable optional types, like in the example below:
+Eventually, we'd also like to use the standard `Optional.map` function (and similar higher-order functions) to operate on (or to return) nonescapable optional types, as in the example below:

 ```swift
 func sample(_ maybeArray: Array<Int>?) {